bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 SGD randomly samples the probability distributions of gradients and is therefore a ***stochastic method***, i.e. it is well described by a random probability distribution.

+***Note***: the adjectives "random" and "stochastic" can be used interchangeably.
+"Random" is commonly used to describe a variable while "stochastic" is used to describe a process.

 <div align="center">
 <img src="/assets/images/stochasticity.png" style="width: calc(1em * 32);" alt=""/>
 </div>